priyal-c/Databricks-API-Self-Service-Layer-AWS/README.md

 The objective of this sample setup is to give you end-to-end visibility into how the Databricks API self-service layer solution will work.

-Once you deploy this solution in your AWS account, you can use it to make a GET API call by passing a parameter named "id" and then under the hood, the API layer will query the sample dataset via Databrick cluster to table name "diamonds" by executing the query as "select * from diamonds where id= {parameter_passed_by API request}" and then the send output back to the client via API response
+Once you deploy this solution in your AWS account, you can use it to make a GET API call by passing a parameter named "id" and then under the hood, the API layer will query the sample dataset via Databrick cluster to table name "diamonds" by executing the query as "select * from diamonds where _c0= {parameter_passed_by API request}" and then the send output back to the client via API response

 ![alt text](https://github.com/priyal-c/Databricks-API-Self-Service-Layer-AWS/blob/main/Databricks%20API%20Self%20Service%20Layer.png)